 Our bumper Wimbledon preview picks out seven potential winners!

-Let the British summer truly begin!
+Let the summer truly begin!

+We don’t just have amazing football and cricket to get stuck into – there is of course the annual fiesta of tennis that is Wimbledon.
 I must admit, due to the World Cup, last year’s Wimbledon totally passed me by, but this year’s competition—both the men’s and women’s—looks fascinating.

-I’ll kick-off with the gents, where my first tip for a winner is none other than Novak Djokovic.
+I’ll kick-off with the gents, where my first 3pt tip for a winner is none other than Novak Djokovic.
 The Serb won three straight Grand Slams prior to Rafa Nadal’s customary French Open victory last month, and is clearly still the man to beat on any surface other than clay.

 It would be unwise to count out the other big player in this market—of course I’m talking about the king, Roger Federer—and his eight Wimbledon titles speak for themselves, particularly because his last was only two years ago.